Nov 24, 2022

 As my friend and brother Aaron Ross always says, we need to "re-indigenize the world."

 It is films like Inhabitants that I believe are pivotal to this cultural transformation.
-The mass dissemination of media like this may well prove essential to human thriving, tomorrow and in the generations to come.
+The mass dissemination of media like this may well prove essential to human thriving, tomorrow and for all future generations.

 In the future I envision, the cultural, secular, and religious diversity of the world would be retained, and people would re-indigenize their existing cultures, with indigenous wisdom and science as the foundation, much the way science and a "one right way to live/corporate-capitalism" ethos forms the foundation of today's global civilization.